zorgrian/docs/md/generating_project.md

-# Generating Project
+# Generating a Project

-`Note: In order to generate project make sure you already have androidjs-builder`
+`Note: In order to generate project make sure that you already have androidjs-builder installed`

 Android JS enables you to create android applications with pure JavaScript by providing a runtime with rich native (android) APIs.
 You could see it as a variant of the Node.js runtime that is focused on android applications instead of web servers.